If you made any changes in Pure these will be visible here soon.

 Biography

-Sarah completed her BSc (Hons) Psychology and her MSc (by research) in Forensic and Criminological Psychology in 2015, both at the University of Nottingham.
+Sarah completed her BSc (Hons) Psychology in 2013 and her MSc (by research) in Forensic and Criminological Psychology in 2015, both at the University of Nottingham.
 She subsequently worked as a Research Associate within the Christie Patient Centred Research (CPCR) team at The Christie NHS Foundation Trust.
 In July 2019 Sarah moved to the University of Manchester as Research Assistant at the Manchester Centre for Health Psychology.
-She commenced her PhD in Health Psychology in September 2019.
-Her research project is exploring the acceptability and feasibility of offering breast cancer risk assessment to women aged 30-39 years.
+She completed her PhD in Health Psychology at the University of Manchester in 2023.

 Prizes and awards